Music Theory Entrance Diagnostic

 All students entering the School of Music as a music major or minor are required to take a Theory/Musicianship Placement Exam.
-The exam is designed to determine readiness for Mus 1301 (Theory I) and Mus 1101 (Musicianship I).
+The exam is designed to determine readiness for MUS 1301 (Theory I) and MUS 1101 (Musicianship I).

 Part I of the exam covers written theory fundamentals- treble and bass clefs, note names (identification on staff and on keyboard), accidentals, enharmonic pitches, major key signatures, rhythmic values and meter signatures.
-Based on this part of the exam students are advised to take either Mus 1200 (Introductory Theory) or Mus 1301 (Theory I).
+All students are placed in MUS 1301 (Theory I).

 A student seeking advanced placement has several options: